attilaolah/attilaolah.github.io/README.markdown

 ----------------

-There are many blogs out there, I know, but this one is mine.
+There are many blogs out there, but this one is mine.